gusevlab/stratAS/README.md

 A `$OUT.global.params` file is generated containing the parameters (with header `PHI MU N`) and (optionally) an `$OUT.local.params` file is generated containing the positions and parameters for each CNV (with header `CHR P0 P1 PHI MU N`).

-### Analysis with `stratas.R`
+### `stratas.R` : testing for differential AS

-`stratas.R` computes the actual AS statistics from a VCF of all individuals and the prior parameters estimated above.
+`stratas.R` computes the AS statistics from a VCF of all individuals and the prior parameters estimated above.

 A vcf file containing all individuals is converted to counts and split into batches as follows:
 ```